FailAcademy/learning/wdp-vancouver/_slides/week-04/03-performance.md

 # Aesthetics versus Performance

-Modern HTML/CSS/JS and web browsers are very powerful, but we must always be sure to ask **what impact a give choice** has on page weight, additional HTTP requests, and perceived performance.
+Modern HTML/CSS/JS and web browsers are very powerful, but we must always be sure to ask **what impact a given choice** has on page weight, additional HTTP requests, and perceived performance.

 For example, what is the performance cost of adding a hero image, a hi-res video, another font file, an image slider, etc.?